 Still wearing the traditional frocks in Antigua.

-his phone, he wants me to take photos of all the ancient churches as we bump along the cobblestones looking for the hostel I booked.
+become comfortable enough with me to hand over his phone, he wants me to take photos of all the ancient churches as we bump along the cobblestones looking for the hostel I booked.

 Antigua, if I remember correctly, did not look this gentrified and touristy last time I was here.
 I’ll admit though, it’s stunning and lively in the twilight with all the twinkly lights.